 We are thankful to Romiti-Michel Corinne for laboratory management.
 This work was supported by the INRA project ‘Riz Eternel’ (SPE and BAP divisions and SMaCH metaprogram).
 We thank S Ravel for retrieving Pi gene sequences and S. Duan for mapping the genomic reads.
 The authors thank BGI-Shenzhen, for generously offering free HiSeq X Ten sequencing platform data, with special thanks to M Wang in the bioinformatics analysis.
 We also thank H Finney for proofreading this manuscript.

-- Jian-Min Zhou, Reviewing Editor, Chinese Academy of Sciences, China
+- Jian-Min Zhou, Chinese Academy of Sciences, China

 - Received: July 4, 2016